Google translation

 Click on the thumbnail here to see a Word document of the Exeter Conference's Lecture Programme

 The Location The Streatham Campus, which is the biggest of the three University sites in Exeter, is built within a former country estate overlooking the city and its surrounding countryside.
 The campus is one of the most beautiful in the country with gardens having many rare species of plants and trees.
 It presents a beautiful and relaxing environment for students and visitors to enjoy.
 There are also excellent sporting facilities on site.
-At the centre and in an area which we shall pass as we walk to and from the lectures, is the Italianate Reed Hall Mansion.
+At the centre and in an area which we pass as we walk to and from the lectures, is the Italianate Reed Hall Mansion.
 You can get a flavour of the site here Those who may be interested to see a 360 degree panorama view of some of the parts of Holland Hall may select 'Holland Hall' under 'Catered Accommodation' in the link here.
 Back

 Holland Hall Holland Hall is named after Sir Geoffrey Holland, the Vice-Chancellor of the University who retired in 2002.
 Often called, 'The Pride of the University', it is one of the newest halls and opened in September 2004.
 It is the University's largest and most expensive of the catered halls and was built to very high standard, with en-suite rooms having double beds, showers, toilets, heated towel rails, telephone and Internet points.
 (See Panorama View of a room).
 Back